 Hi Friends!
 Today I have a quick and easy tutorial for you.
 I just remodeled my upstairs hallway and added a bookcase where my cabinets were.
 I needed decor to fill the bookshelves and I didn’t want to spend any money so I made these cute DIY wooden signs with sayings!
 I have so much wood lying around and one of my New Year’s resolutions was to use all my wood up so this project was perfect!

-Materials for DIY Wooden Signs
+Materials for DIY Wooden Signs with Sayings:

 - wood – I had a piece of wood that was 7.25 inch wide that I cut into squares